 Preschool Activities, Lesson Plans and Curriculum by FunShine® Express Reading Aloud to Build Comprehension Once upon a time, there was a grownup, a child, and a very good book.
 Goodnight Moon by Margaret Wise Brown is a beloved children's bedtime story.
 Young children instantly relate to the struggle of the little bunny trying to get to sleep.
 Such stories are memorable because they move children and allow them to make personal connections that inspire them to think more deeply, to feel more wholeheartedly, and to become more curious listeners.
 Many of us can remember from our own experience the precious time spent sharing and talking about stories.
 We connected to the characters, their situations, or the settings in which the stories took place.
 Helping children understand what they read This article praises the power of reading aloud and goes a step further to praise the power of thinking out loud while reading to children.
 Katherine Paterson, author of Bridge to Terabithia, once told a seventh-grader, "A book is a cooperative venture.
 The benefits of reading aloud Choosing good books

 How Now Brown Cow: Phoneme Awareness Activities Research indicates a strong relationship between early phoneme awareness and later reading success, and it links some reading failure to insufficiently developed phoneme awareness skills.
 Intervention research clearly demonstrates the benefits of explicitly teaching phoneme awareness skills.
 Many children at risk for reading failure are in general education classrooms where phoneme awareness training is not part of their reading program.
 This article presents a set of developmental phoneme awareness training activities that the special educator can integrate collaboratively into existing kindergarten and first-grade reading programs.
-Syllable Games Marker activity This activity, from our article How Now Brown Cow: Phoneme Awareness Activities is an example of how to teach students to use a marker (i.e., token) to count syllables.
-The marker activity often used for word counting can be adapted for use in counting syllables.
-Teachers can provide each child with tokens and two or three horizontally connected boxes drawn on a sheet of paper.
+Instructional considerations Before preparing to conduct phoneme awareness activities in a general education setting, the special educator needs to become familiar with the method being used to teach reading and should observe the class in action.
+Phoneme awareness activities work well in classrooms where teachers implement shared reading.
+Literature Figure 1.